secure-foundations/vest/README.md

 **Formally verified parsing and serialization**

-Binary formats are notoriously difficult to parse and serialize correctly, due to the complexity of the formats and the potential for errors in the implementation.
-Vest aims to address this problem by _formally verifying_ the correctness and security of the parsing and serialization code using the Rust type system and [Verus](https://github.com/verus-lang/verus), a deductive verification tool for Rust.
+Binary formats are notoriously difficult to parse and serialize correctly, due to the complexity of the formats and the potential for errors in the (highly-optimized) implementation.
+Vest aims to address this problem by _formally verifying_ the correctness and security of the efficient parsing and serialization code using the Rust type system and [Verus](https://github.com/verus-lang/verus), a deductive verification tool for Rust.

+We leverage Rust's ownership, borrowing, and lifetime system to _safely_ implement "zero-copy" parsing and "in-place" serialization of binary formats, which means that we can parse and serialize binary data without any unnecessary copying or allocation.
 We don't use `unsafe` so the Rust type system provides us with strong guarantees about the memory safety of the code.
 We use Verus to verify the more nuanced properties of the code, such as the top-level round-trip properties of the parsing and serialization functions.

 - For every binary sequence `b`, if `parse(b)` succeeds, producing a result `(n, m)`, then `serialize(m)` should reproduce the original input `b`, truncated to `n` bytes.
-- For every structured data `m`, if `serialize(m)` succeeds, producing a binary sequence `b`, then `parse(b)` should successfully consuming the entire input `b` and produce the original structured data `m`.
+- For every structured data `m`, if `serialize(m)` produces a binary sequence `b`, then `parse(b)` should successfully consuming the entire input `b` and produce the original structured data `m`.

 These round-trip properties ensure that the parsing and serialization functions are mutual inverses and hence immune to parser malleability attacks ([EverParse](https://www.microsoft.com/en-us/research/publication/everparse/)) and format confusion attacks ([Comparse](https://dl.acm.org/doi/10.1145/3576915.3623201)).

 **Parser and serializer combinators**

 It's certainly possible to implement and verify parsers and serializers for single protocol formats or file formats manually, but this approach is tedious, and not reusable.
-Binary formats often share common patterns, such as fixed-size fields, variable-size fields, a sequence of fields, a tagged union of fields, etc. Vest provides a set of parser and serializer combinators that can be used to build complex parsers and serializers from simple ones, where the properties of the combinators are verified once and for all.
+Binary formats often share common patterns, such as fixed-size fields, variable-size fields, a sequence of fields, a tagged union of fields, repeated fields, etc.

+Leveraging the power of Rust's traits and generics, Vest provides a set of combinators with unified interface (for both parsing and serializing) that can be used to build complex parsers and serializers from simple ones, where the formal properties of the combinators are verified once and for all.

 ## Usage